 Photography by John Michael Simpson

 1 Go canoeing, kayaking, fishing, camping, picnicking and swimming at Jordan Lake, Falls Lake, Lake Michie or the Eno River State Park.

-7 Step back in time with a tour of the working West Point Mill at West Point on the Eno.
-While you’re there, visit the McCown-Mangum House and the Hugh Mangum Museum of Photography.
+6 Step back in time with a tour of the working West Point Mill at West Point on the Eno.
+While you’re there, visit the Hugh Mangum Museum of Photography.

 17 Recycle your old technology with Triangle Ecycling, which handles computer refurbishing and has a strong youth education program with Durham Public Schools, teaching hands-on computer repair skills to students.

 18 Have a locally brewed beer at Bull City Burger and Brewery, Ponysaurus Brewing Co., Fullsteam Brewery, Bull Durham Beer Co., Clouds Brewing, Hi-Wire Brewing Co., Starpoint Brewing, Flying Bull Beer Company, Tobacco Wood Brewing Co., Gizmo Brew Works, The Glass Jug Beer Lab, Der Nachbar and/or Durty Bull Brewing Co.

 19 Pick up your groceries at the locally owned Bulldega Urban Market or the Durham Co-op Market.

 20 Become a member of the University Club on the 17th floor of University Tower.
 Often referred to as “The Pickle” by locals, the tower is home to offices and a penthouse restaurant and bar.